 Donor-advised funds (DAFs) have quickly become one of the most active charitable giving vehicles in philanthropy.

+To put this explosive growth into context—grants from DAFs back in 2012 totaled $8.52 billion, meaning payouts to nonprofits have more than sextupled in a decade.
 And for the most part, nonprofits are keeping up.
-76% of nonprofits report that DAFs will be more important to their organizations in the coming year, and the number of organizations actively promoting DAFs to donors has increased by 58% since 2023 (The 2024 FreeWill DAF Report).
+80% of nonprofits report that DAFs will be more important to their organizations in the coming year, and 51% of organizations are considering actively shifting their 2025 strategy toward encouraging these gifts (The 2025 FreeWill DAF Report).

-We already know that new forms of giving are on the rise, and donor-advised funds must be a key part of your nonprofit’s strategic plan.
+New forms of giving are on the rise, and donor-advised funds must be a key part of your nonprofit’s strategic plan.

 If you can get smart on DAFs now, you’ll secure the future of your organization for years to come.
 This crash course will equip you with the knowledge you need to get started.
 We’ll review key trends and terms to understand, how to identify DAF donors, how to develop your DAF strategy, and more.